kagiko/vaultwarden-wiki/Available-packages.md

 ## CentOS7 / RHEL7

 A RPM Repository is packaged by @MrMEEE here: https://copr.fedorainfracloud.org/coprs/mrmeee/bitwarden_rs/ ...
 This also includes the webinterface in an additional package.

+Any issues with the RPMs can be reported here: https://github.com/MrMEEE/bitwarden_rs_rpm/issues